 Because all the cool kids are doing it, which I know is a silly reason to do anything, I have been rediscovering film photography.
-Part of it stems from my the passing of my father last year and working through my emotions and memories of his photography, and part of it is the challenge of relearning an old skill, and also I thought it could be fun.
+Maybe my desire to shoot film stems from my father's passing last year and working through my emotions and memories of his photography; perhaps some is the challenge of relearning an old skill.
+Also, I thought it could be fun.
 Shooting film with old 1970s and 1980s era film SLRs, an Asahi Optical Co.
-Spotmatic II and a Pentax P3, means shooting with no light meter and/or manual focusing without any visual aids and being limited by the speed of the film which further limits the range of shutter speeds and aperture combinations.
+Spotmatic II, and a Pentax P3 means shooting with no light meter and manual focusing without any visual aids and being limited by the speed of the film, which further limits the range of shutter speeds and aperture combinations.

 I mailed two rolls of film to be processed at The Darkroom in San Clemente, California.
 The Darkroom develops colour print (C-41), slide (E-6) and Black & White in 35mm and other formats and provides prints and/or negative scans.

 With every roll of film developed, The Darkroom scans the film and negatives in one of three scan sizes.
-The Darkroom states that Standard Scans and Enhanced scans are recommended for 5×7 inches and for prints up to 12×18 inches respectively.
-Super Scans are 4492×6774 pixel JPEGs scanned from 35 mm film and are download only.
+The Darkroom states that Standard Scans are recommended for print sizes up to 5x7 inches, and Enhanced scans are recommended for print sizes up to 12x18 inches.
+Super Scans are 4492×6774 pixel JPEGs scanned from 35 mm film and are downloaded only.
 The Darkroom claims these are perfect for

-One of the downsides of shooting film is that unless one has the patience to record the settings for every shot into a notebook, the metadata about the photograph is not captured.
-It took me some time to recall the date when some of these were captured, but I have no clue at to time of day, shutter speed, aperture, etc. I used Exif Editor to add in the camera and lens information.
+One of the downsides of shooting film is that unless one has the patience to record the settings for every shot in a notebook, the metadata about the photograph is not captured.
+It took me some time to recall when some of these were captured, but I am unsure about the time of day, shutter speed, aperture, etc. I used Exif Editor to add the camera and lens information.

-My wife, the woman in the featured image, has this expression every time I point a camera in her direction but she had a bemused expression when I mentioned I was shooting and developing film.
-She saw the invoice for the film, watched me delete the 14 really bad images and walked away shaking her head.
+My wife, the woman in the featured image, has this expression every time I point a camera in her direction, but she had a bemused expression when I mentioned I was shooting and developing film.
+She saw the invoice for the film, watched me delete the 14 horrible images, and walked away, shaking her head.

-I am not convinced this was worth the effort and cost but I had already purchase rolls of Velvia, Ektachrome 100 and ADOX Scala 160.
+I am not convinced this was worth the effort and cost, but I had already purchased rolls of Velvia, Ektachrome 100 and ADOX Scala 160.

 Bhavna is the office manager for a local mental health and counselling practice.
-We attended an office dinner party hosted at Bhavna's employers home.
+We attended an office dinner party hosted at Bhavna's employer's home.
 The guests were gracious in allowing me to practice my photography on them.
-After the dinner party, Bhavna and I walked around downtown Lambertville, providing me with the opportunity to finish the roll.
-Some of the images were shot indoors and some outdoors in the late afternoon and early evening.
-It's not a cohesive set of images.
+After the dinner party, Bhavna and I walked around downtown Lambertville, allowing me another opportunity to finish the roll.
+Some of the images were shot indoors, and some outdoors in the late afternoon and early evening.
+It could be a more cohesive set of images.
 The subject matter varied from portraiture to street to "je ne sais quoi".

 Shooting Ilford HP5 Plus.